 Chicago has great nightlife so if going out for drinks is your thing you won’t be disappointed.
 If you visit in the summer, outdoor rooftops decks are extremely popular.

-Some great spots for drinks or food with views include J Parker, a bar and restaurant on the rooftop of the Hotel Lincoln with 180 degree views of the lakefront, and Cindy’s rooftop restaurant overlooking Millennium Park and Lake Michigan.
+Some great spots for drinks or food with views include J Parker, a bar and restaurant on the rooftop of the Hotel Lincoln with 180 degree views of the lakefront, LH Rooftop with great views of the river and Cindy’s rooftop restaurant overlooking Millennium Park and Lake Michigan.

 Where to Stay in Chicago

 The possibilities are endless but most people visiting Chicago stay in the downtown area including the Loop, River North, Gold Coast, Streeterville and Michigan Avenue since they are close to most of the major tourist attractions.
-If you are visiting during the week, the Loop is a great option as it is more quiet at night.
-River North, is close to nightlife and restaurants, but street noise can be a problem especially during the weekends.
+If you are visiting during the weekend, the Loop is a great option as it is more quiet at night.
+River North (where I live), is close to nightlife and restaurants, but street noise can be a problem especially during the weekends.

-If you want to stay somewhere with more of a local neighborhood feel, consider staying at a hotel or Airbnb in Wicker Park, Lakeview or Lincoln Park but you will have to use public transportation or a taxi/uber/lyft/bike to visit most of the tourist attractions.
+If you want to stay somewhere with more of a local neighborhood feel, consider staying at a hotel or Airbnb in Wicker Park, Lakeview or Lincoln Park but you will have to use public transportation or a taxi/lyft/uber/Divvy bike to visit most of the tourist attractions.